gianbarreto/Port-scanner/README.md

 ## How to Use

-1. When the GUI opens, you'll see fields for entering the IP address, Start Port, and End Port.
+1. When you run the program and the GUI opens, you'll see fields for entering the IP address, Start Port, and End Port.

     For example, use the following values: